raspberrypilearning/mandala/en/step_3.md

 --- /task ---

-Mandalas are often complex — they can have many different rows that follow similar patterns.
-You can create a base pattern for the rest of the mandala rows to build on.

 --- task ---

 Try playing around with different numbers in your `pattern`{:class="block3myblocks"}.
 You can reset the position and size of your sprite anytime you like.